haely/network-cheatsheet/README.md

 # Network Engineering (EE281) Prep

-This repository contains helpful resources for preparing for network engineering interviews.
+This repository contains helpful resources for preparing for network engineering finals (and interviews).

 ## Contents